In 1863, our Founding Fathers established Newington – an educational institution open to all boys from all backgrounds, denominations and faiths.

 - In 2010 we launched the Founders Society – the College’s Bequest program.
 Those who seek to reach out beyond their lifetime by including Newington in their Will are invited to join the Founders Society.
 We now have some 120 members and their intent to leave a legacy is encouraging others to do likewise.

 In 2015, the College Council announced the establishment of the Endowment Fund.
-The Newington College Endowment Fund has a goal to raise $240 million by 2040 so that the College can continually award 100 bursaries that will provide the opportunity of a Newington education to outstanding young boys from families with socio-economic need.
+The Newington College Endowment Fund has a goal to raise $240 million by 2040 so that the College can continually award 100 means tested Scholarships that will provide the opportunity of a Newington education to outstanding young boys from families with socio-economic need.

 Our Building Program

-Our Building program continued with the Tupou College Centre for Year 7 and our new Drama Centre.
+Our Building program continued with the Tupou College Centre for Year 7 and the Duckmanton Drama Centre.
 These facilities provide vital learning spaces for our boys and were made possible only with the generosity of the community.
 They were officially opened on 18 July 2016 by His Majesty King Tupou VI of Tonga.

 AIS USA Foundation